 THE COOPERATION CONTEXT INDEX BY COUNTRY

-The Cooperation Context Index is a measure of the possibility of cooperative interactions in a country, by analyzing and cross-checking more than 150 international official indexes.
+The Cooperation Context Index is a measure of the possibility of cooperation in a country, by analyzing and cross-checking more than 150 international official indexes.

-It is based on the Cooperation Science framework and shows a non-performative map of the prevalent condition of cooperation over the seven others: equivalence, trust, care, transparency, freedom, understanding, diversity; and a level of the possibility to establish cooperation in each country analyzed.
-The results can be consulted in the interactive map, that shows 139 countries with 2017 CCI index data and 39 with the 2016 one.
-The impact of every condition of cooperation over the whole index is similar, with the exception of the diversity condition which is currently irrelevant, as it depends on the others.
+It is based on the Cooperation Science framework and shows a non-performative map of the prevalent condition of cooperation over the seven others: equivalence, trust, care, transparency, freedom, understanding, diversity; and a level of the possibility to establish cooperations in each country analyzed.
+The results can be consulted in the interactive map, that shows 139 countries with 2017 CCI index data and 39 with the 2016 one, with a total of 178 countries.
+The impact of every condition of cooperation over the whole index is similar, with the exception of the diversity condition which is currently irrelevant, as its effect depends on the other conditions.
 Usually high diversity becomes a plus when the CCI index is higher than one.
-Countries with a CCI value of more than two leverage over the diversity, while countries close to 0 and lower usually turn high diversity into conflicts.
+Countries with a CCI value of more than two leverage over the diversity, while countries close to 0 and lower with a high diversity have high risks to generate conflicts.